A Luxurious Complex Fit for a King in Caserta

 In the past, several of these structures were used as military barracks, a duty they also held during World War Two, when US troops were stationed there.

 For centuries, the Palace of Versailles had been considered the most magnificent royal residence in the world, to which every other should be compared, and certainly with reason.
 The Reggia di Caserta is often thought to be the only architectural complex that can compete, artistically and aesthetically, with Versailles.
-The two have similiarities: both, for instance, have pavillions opening on their façades and independent, fully functional aqueduct used as the source of all water required for fountains and various other grand displays.
+The two have similarities: both, for instance, have pavilions opening on their façades and independent, fully functional aqueduct used as the source of all water required for fountains and various other grand displays.

 The Interiors of the Palace

-The Piano Reale, located above the King's floor, is one of the most beautiful locations in the palace.
+The Piano Reale, located above the King’s floor, is one of the most beautiful locations in the palace.
 Its grand architecture and its sublime decorations are noteworthy.
-The saloni of the palace, done up in late Baroque style, were often used a place for displays of precious national objects and wealth.
-If public rooms are stunning, the royal family's private quarters certainly followed suit.
+The saloni of the palace, done up in late Baroque style, were often used as a place for displays of precious national objects and wealth.
+If public rooms are stunning, the royal family’s private quarters certainly followed suit.

 The government’s offices, a university, a theater, and a library were also built within the palace.
 Apart from the luxury and grandeur of the palace, it also served a practical purpose: being located inland meant that it was safer from attacks, ensuring the safety of the reigning King.